 Two shy and socially awkward co-workers Maria and Endre form a special bond through a mysterious mystic connection that manifests in a dream.

-The film was Nominated for Best Foreign Language Film this year and it’s easy to see why.
-This was the comeback film for director Ildikó Enyedi who hadn’t directed a film in over 18 years before its release.
-She has crafted a visual beauty with sincerity in its approach to lonely individuals finding love one in each other albeit through mystical means and with a great performance from the beautiful Alexandra Borbély the film tugs on the feel factor but leaves you feeling satisfied in the end.
+The film was nominated for Best Foreign Language Film at the 2018 Oscars and it’s easy to see why.
+This was the comeback film for director Ildikó Enyedi who hadn’t directed a film in over 18 years.
+She has crafted a visual beauty with sincerity in its approach to lonely individuals finding love one in each other albeit through mystical means and with a great performance from the beautiful Alexandra Borbély.
+The film tugs on the feel factor but leaves you feeling satisfied in the end.

 Director: Ava DuVernay